4d/docs/docs/API/datastoreClass.md

 #### Description

-The `.provideDataKey()` function <!-- REF #datastoreClass.provideDataKey().Summary -->allows providing a data encryption key for the current data file of the datastore and detects if the key matches the encrypted data<!-- END REF -->.
+The `.provideDataKey()` function <!-- REF #DataStoreClass.provideDataKey().Summary -->allows providing a data encryption key for the current data file of the datastore and detects if the key matches the encrypted data<!-- END REF -->.
 This function can be used when opening an encrypted database, or when executing any encryption operation that requires the encryption key, such as re-encrypting the data file.

 >*	The `.provideDataKey()` function must be called in an encrypted database.
 If it is called in a non-encrypted database, the error 2003 (the encryption key does not match the data.) is returned.
 Use the `Data file encryption status` command to determine if the database is encrypted.
 >*	The `.provideDataKey()` function cannot be called from a remote 4D or an encrypted remote datastore.